tdemin/gmnhg/testdata/general_text.md

 ~~strikethrough~~ text, `preformatted text`) are kept to make sure Gemini readers still have the stylistic context of your text.

+Adding two spaces at the end of a line will insert a hard
+break.
+Hard breaks at the end of a paragraph are ignored.

 ## Blockquotes

 Newlines in blockquote paragraphs, unlike usual paragraphs, aren't